AlenJakob/AlenJakob/README.md

 ![Alen Jakob Welcome](/AlenJakobGit.png)

-### Alen Jakob Front-End / JavaScript Developer
+### Alen Jakob

 ## About me

-# Front-end 🤔 and web graphics passionate,
+# Front-end, JavaScript Developer🤔 and web graphics passionate,
 I have made a career shift towards creating websites and applications.
 Open to cooperation.